redcartel/demo-game-library/README.md

 `brew install node`

 That should be good enough for this project.
-If you get into node development in any real way, I strongly strongly strongly suggest also setting up `nvm`, node version manager, which lets you easily switch between different versions of node to maintain compatibility with different projects.
+If you get into node development in any real way, I strongly strongly strongly suggest also setting up `nvm`, Node Version Manager, which lets you easily switch between different versions of node to maintain compatibility with different projects.
 It has saved my ass.

 If I'm -splaining, forgive me.
 I don't know how much experience you have with node and JavaScript tooling.
 There's also this thing out there called yarn.
 It's a replacement for the npm package manager.
 It's fine to use for everything.
 A lot of people like it more.
 You type `yarn add` instead of `npm i` that's pretty much it.
-You'll see it in a lot of tutorials.
+You'll see it used in a lot of tutorials.
 They're basically interchangeable.

 ## Firebase

-*If you prefer, you can go into the `react-frontend` directory of this project and read the README.md there to set up the web project first and then come back to this.*
+Let's set up a new project in firebase.

 ### Create Account and Project